 After exploring Taipei and its nearby districts with my mom and auntie, they flew back to the Philippines and I hopped on a train in Taipei Station, which took me to Taitung, five to six hours away.

-From there I took the bus, tried my best to communicate with the driver who spoke no word of English (not even a yes or no), and prayed I got off the right road in Dulan.
+From there I took the bus, tried my best to communicate with the driver who spoke no word of English and prayed I got off the right road in Dulan.
 Most of the spots there aren’t found on Google maps, so I got by with a little help from the locals I befriended, expats fluent in Chinese, and backpackers who arrived there days to months before me.

 With zero plans, I explored the coastal town of Dulan, which turned out to be one of the safest places I’ve ever traveled to.
 The town is so safe that hitchhiking is part of the norm—and for most travelers, on top of their Dulan bucket list.

 With my Philippine passport, I had only two weeks of visa-free stay in Taiwan, so my time in Dulan was limited.
-I immersed in as much culture as I could, and learned a lot about traveling from the people I met, especially the volunteers that run The Travel Bug,
+I immersed in as much culture as I could, and learned a lot about slow travel from the people I met, especially the volunteers that run The Travel Bug,

 Aboriginal art and culture are very much preserved in this town.
 While it’s not exactly a secret spot anymore, Dulan hasn’t succumbed to a tourism nightmare.
 Thank goodness.
 There are no truckloads of tourists that populate the beaches and no major commercial establishments sans a convenience store a stone’s throw away from my hostel.
 Dulan has mostly mom-and-pop shops, quaint cafés, and hole-in-the-wall restaurants.